-For the PCSE estimation results, we find that the OxCGRT index is negatively and significantly (p-value<0.01) related to the growth of infections at all regimes.
-More specifically, the regime dependent coefficients with the associated 95% confidence interval are -0.037 [-0.055, -0.019], -0.052 [-0.066, -0.037], and -0.057 [-0.072, -0.043] for the 'low', 'medium' and 'high' regime, respectively.
+Based on the PCSE estimation results, the growth of infections at all regimes is related negatively and in a statistically significant manner (p-value<0.01) to the OxCGRT index.
+More specifically, the regime-dependent coefficients with the associated 95% confidence intervals are -0.037 [-0.055, -0.019], -0.052 [-0.066, -0.037], and -0.057 [-0.072, -0.043] for the 'low', 'medium' and 'high' regime, respectively.
 The coefficient for the 'low' regime ('medium' regime), ['high' regime] suggests that a 10% increase in the level of the OxCGRT index lowers the daily percentage growth of infections, on average, by 0.35%, (0.49%), [0.55%].
 Overall, the OxCGRT index throughout its entire range remains effective at decreasing the growth of infections, albeit with a different impact at each regime.

 Moreover, we find a significant (p-value<0.01) impact of the ESM on the growth of infections.
 ESM can be viewed as an important factor, since the population will more likely adhere to government intervention measures when combined with additional economic support.
 Indeed, ESM can partially mitigate the economic losses faced by employees and the whole population, following widespread lockdowns.
 The magnitude of the coefficient (Table 2) implies that a 10% increase in the ESM lowers the daily percentage growth of infections, on average, by 0.06%.
 Finally, we identify a negative and statistically significant impact of the backward-looking temperature (p-value<0.05) and the backward-looking relative humidity (p-value<0.01) on the growth of infections.
 An increase by one degree Celsius in the backward-looking temperature lowers, on average, the daily growth of infections by 0.05%.
 The respective impact for a unit increase in the backward-looking relative humidity is 0.08%.